Share this post:

 The architecture of Simi Town has houses with distinctive colors (yellow or brown) and many steps.
 Simi also has a vivid community of British ex-pats that have been integrated with the locals and organize interesting events all year round on the island.

-How to go to Simi: There are ferries to Simi from Piraeus 3 times per week, but the trip is very long (about 16-19 hours).
+How to go to Simi: There are ferries from Piraeus 3 times per week, but the trip is very long (about 16-19 hours).
 Most tourists actually fly to Rhodes and take the ferry to Simi from there (1-2 hours).

 Hydra is actually the sister island of Simi, as these two Greek islands resemble a lot in architecture.
 Hydra also has a romantic main town constructed on the slopes of a hill, with elegant stone mansions and fantastic sea views from elevated spots.
 Nice seaside villages are found within walking distance from Hydra Town, such as Vlichos and Kaminia, while the hiking trails that cross the island lead to old monasteries and secluded beaches.

 Amazingly enough, no vehicles at all are allowed on the island of Hydra and transport is done by foot or boat.
 Locals also have donkeys for their transports and visitors will meet many donkeys at the port or the inner streets of Hydra Town.